-- CESNET is organization of Czech universities, Academy of Science and other organizations taking care about Czech backbone Internet, one of world leading institutions of this type - CESNET provides various services - Massive computations MetaCentrum - Practically unlimited data storage - FileSender to be able to send up to 500 GB file - MetaCloud computing (HPC) cloud similar to e.g. Amazon Elastic Compute Cloud (EC2) or Google Compute Engine - ownCloud to backup and/or sync data across devices (default capacity is 100 GB, user may ask for more) - It is possible to connect by webDAV to ownCloud (slide 95) many applications support it - It is possible to share calendars and/or address books via claDAV and cardDAV among devices and/or people
+- CESNET is organization of Czech universities, Academy of Science and other organizations taking care about Czech backbone Internet, one of world leading institutions of this type - CESNET provides various services - Massive computations MetaCentrum - Large data storage - FileSender to be able to send up to 500 GB file - MetaCloud computing (HPC) cloud similar to e.g. Amazon Elastic Compute Cloud (EC2) or Google Compute Engine - ownCloud to backup and/or sync data across devices (default capacity is 100 GB, user may ask for more) - similar to e.g. Dropbox - It is possible to connect by webDAV to ownCloud (slide 123) many applications support it - It is possible to share calendars and/or address books via calDav and cardDav among devices and/or people - Services accessible without registration